The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Results

 \subsection{RQ1: \rqone}

-In Table~\ref{tab:rq1-results}, we show the precision, recall, and accuracy of each machine learning algorithm in each one of the 20 refactoring operations, when training and testing in the entire dataset.
-Due to the lack of space, we show the results of training and testing in individual datasets, as well as the confusion matrix, in our appendix~\cite{appendix}.
+In Table~\ref{tab:rq1-results}, we show the precision, recall, and accuracy of each ML algorithm in each one of the 20 refactoring operations, when training and testing in the entire dataset.
+Due to space constraints, we show the results of training and testing in individual datasets, as well as the confusion matrix, in our appendix~\cite{appendix}.

 \observation{Random Forest models are the most accurate in predicting software refactoring.} Random Forest has the highest overall accuracy among all types of refactorings.
 Its average accuracy for class, method, and variable-level refactorings, when trained and tested in the entire dataset, are 0.93, 0.90, and 0.94, respectively.
 The only three refactorings that are below the 90\% threshold are \emph{Extract Class}, \emph{Extract and Move Method}, and \emph{Extract Method}.
 Its average accuracy among all refactorings in all the datasets together, as well as Apache, GitHub, and F-Droid datasets only, are 0.93, 0.94, 0.92, and 0.90, respectively.
 As a matter of comparison, the second best model is Decision Trees, which achieves an average accuracy of 0.89, 0.91, 0.88, and 0.86 in the same datasets.